Dyst0rti0n/profile/README.md

 - **Autodork:** [Autodork](https://github.com/Dyst0rti0n/autodork)

 ---

 Yes I like to use ChatGPT to assist, optimize and prototype ideas and code.
-NO shame because it's useful and saves time.
+NO shame because it's useful and saves time
 ---

-### Languages and Tools:
+### Languages and Tools

 [![Python][python-shield]][python-url]
 [![Bash][bash-shield]][bash-url]